-African Ministers Outline Industry Priorities Ahead Of African Mining Week 2026
+African Ministers Outline Industry Priorities Ahead of African Mining Week 2026

 South Sudan is accelerating mineral exploration and national geomapping programs to identify commercially viable deposits.
 Losuba Ludoru Wongo, Minister of Mining, South Sudan said the initiative forms part of a broader strategy to diversify the economy beyond petroleum and leverage growing global mineral demand to establish mining as a key pillar of economic growth.

-"Energy Capital&Power has been our partner for over a decade, working closely with us to promote our resources and engage the Ministry in accessing international markets.
-We are privileged to have this collaboration, which plays a crucial role in showcasing our country's mineral potential," added Wongo.
+"Energy Capital & Power has been our partner for over a decade, working closely with us to promote our resources and engage the Ministry in accessing international markets.
+We are privileged to have this collaboration, which plays a crucial role in showcasing ou’ country’s mineral potential," added Wongo.

 Egypt: Strengthening Regional Partnerships and Value Chains